Written by Medicover Team and Medically Reviewed by Dr Lavanya Garapati, Hematologist

 Who Cannot Donate Blood

-- Anemia: Severe anemia can lead to a temporary deferral, as donating blood could worsen the condition.
+- Anemia: Severe anaemia can lead to a temporary deferral, such as donating blood could worsen the condition.

-- Certain Medical Conditions: Some medical conditions, such as heart disease, certain cancers, and blood disorders, may disqualify individuals from donating blood.
+- Certain Medical Conditions: Some medical conditions, like heart disease, certain cancers, and blood disorders, may disqualify individuals from donating blood.

 - Pregnancy: Pregnant women are usually not eligible to donate blood.
 After childbirth, there might be a waiting period before they can donate.

-- High-Risk Behaviors: Individuals engaging in high-risk behaviors, such as intravenous drug use, having multiple sexual partners, or engaging in unprotected sex, might face deferral.
+- High-Risk Behaviours: Individuals engaging in high-risk behaviours, such as intravenous drug use, having multiple sexual partners or engaging in unprotected sex, might face deferral.

 - Travel to High-Risk Areas: Individuals who have recently travelled to areas with a high prevalence of infectious diseases might be temporarily ineligible to donate.